Old Cables and Chargers: Toss, Recycle, or Repurpose?

 Donate to Those in Need

 Many old chargers and cables are still functional and can benefit someone else.
 Local charities, schools, or community centers often welcome donations of working tech accessories.
 These organizations use them for teaching purposes, supporting needy families, or even as spares for equipment.
 Additionally, some donation programs focus on repurposing tech accessories for underprivileged communities.
-Before donating, test the items to ensure they’re in working condition and bundle them neatly.

 Participate in E-Waste Collection Drives